damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 Like most things, it’s not perfect.
 You have to add new repositories for every microservice application, and as such you end up with a lot of work in terms of setting up new tools and integrating them with each application.
 For every new app you raise your work exponentially, because the number of connections rises exponentially.
-Add in the IoT, and you have a LOT of codebases to deal with.
 In short, the situation increases the need for one tool from issue to deploy, otherwise you’re going to spend your life doing integrations.

 At GitLab we try to make sure you can do everything you need within GitLab, so you don’t have to set up